 Salusa Secundus, the Imperium’s seat, resembles a cross between a “Blade Runner” red light district and a Florentine court when the Medicis were running the show.

 Travis Fimmel in "Dune: Prophecy" (HBO)Strong is in his element as a ruler who isn’t quite certain of how to handle the brewing insurrection among the ruling classes — or Desmond Hart, who Fimmel plays with his usual feral unpredictability.
-Between his work in “Vikings,” “Raised by Wolves” and this, one gets the sense that the actor has less range than a specifically wacky type or work he commits to better than anyone else, and as long as it works, we’re not complaining.
+Between his role in “Vikings,” “Raised by Wolves” and this, one gets the sense that the actor has less range than a specifically wacky type or part he commits to better than anyone else, and as long as it works, we’re not complaining.

 We need your help to stay independent